VasiliyKolihalov/FatNetLib/docs/2-essentials/6-middlewares.md

 ## Reordering

 Often, once middlewares are registered, they will be in the wrong order.
 If the order of middlewares in the pipeline is incorrect, the work of the application is disrupted.
-For example, if a package can get into the compression middleware before the encryption middleware has passed.
-Then the compression middleware will not be able to correctly compress a sequence of bytes because it is encrypted.
+For example, if a package can get into the deserialization middleware before the decryption middleware has passed.
+Then the deserialization middleware will not be able to deserialize an encrypted sequence into package.

-To set the correct order you can use the `FatNetLibBuilder` properties: `SendingMiddlewaresOrder` and `ReceivingMiddlewaresOrder` or methods in `IModuleContext` : `ReorderSendingMiddlewares` and `ReorderReceivingMiddlewares` .
+To set the correct order, you can use the `FatNetLibBuilder` properties: `SendingMiddlewaresOrder` and `ReceivingMiddlewaresOrder` or methods in `IModuleContext` : `ReorderSendingMiddlewares` and `ReorderReceivingMiddlewares` .
 These methods accept a collection of middleware types by which the list of middlewares is reordered.